rajiyyah/learning-stuff/Kubernetes/Kubernetes.md

     * Stateful application is more difficult because :-

-        * It can't be created & deleted at the same time in any order
+        * It can't be created & deleted at the same time in any order.

         * It can't be randomly addressed because the replica pods are not identical.
 They each have their own identity.

-        * It maintain a sticky identity for each pods
+        * It maintain a sticky identity for each pods.

-        * The pod is created from the same specification but not interchangeable whereby each has persistent identifier across any rescheduling
+        * The pod is created from the same specification but not interchangeable whereby each has persistent identifier across any rescheduling.

-    * Stateful application is not perfect for containerized environments
+    * Stateful application is not perfect for containerized environments.

 ___